Art-of-WiFi/UniFi-API-browser/README.md

         'label' => 'Custom Menu', // length of this string is limited due to dropdown menu width 'options' => [
             [
-                'type' => 'collection', // either collection or divider 'label' => 'hourly site stats past 24 hours', // string that is displayed in the dropdown menu 'method' => 'stat_hourly_site', // the method/function in the API client class that is called 'params' => [(time() - (24 * 60 *60)) * 1000, time() * 1000], // an array containing the parameters that are passed to the method/function
+                'type' => 'collection', // either 'collection' or 'divider' 'label' => 'hourly site stats past 24 hours', // string that is displayed in the dropdown menu 'method' => 'stat_hourly_site', // name of the method/function in the API client class that is called 'params' => [(time() - (24 * 60 *60)) * 1000, time() * 1000], // an array containing the parameters that are passed to the method/function
-                'key' => 'custom_0' // unique key for this menu option, may be required for future versions ],
+            ],
             [
                 'type' => 'collection',
                 'label' => 'daily site stats past 31 days', 'method' => 'stat_daily_site',
                 'params' => [(time() - (31 * 24 * 60 *60)) * 1000, time() * 1000],
-                'key' => 'custom_1'
             ],
             [
                 'type' => 'divider', // dividers have no other properties